Crete's butterfly miracle: 1,230 species discovered - a biotope of diversity!

 Biodiversity hotspot Crete

-protective measures and nature conservation work
+Protective measures and nature conservation work

-Crete not only attracts tourists, but also scientific interest from all over the world and is recognized by the International Union for Conservation of Nature as a global center of plant diversity.
-The unique flora and fauna of the island offers visitors the opportunity to observe rare and endemic species in their natural habitat, which makes Crete an incomparable goal for nature lovers, as destinationCRETE.GR.
+Crete therefore attracts not only tourists but also scientific interest from around the world and is recognized by the International Union for Conservation of Nature as a global center of plant diversity.
+The island's unique flora and fauna offer visitors the opportunity to observe rare and endemic species in their natural habitat, making Crete an unparalleled destination for nature lovers, as destinationcrete.gr shows.